MuteJester/Simple_Image_Processing_Library/README.md

 __General Info__

 Simple Image Processing Library For C++ or __SIPL__ ,Just Include The Header Files And Your Are Ready To Code!
-A simple solution if you desire to process image data our work with images in general without altering projects linker settings and without adding additional dependencies .
+A simple solution if you desire to process image data or work with images in general without altering projects linker settings and without adding additional dependencies .

-SIPL work best with __.jpg__  format , the infrastructure used to load image binray data was recently updated for better preformance as for now SIPL uses stb-image library to load image data to memory and
+SIPL works best with __.jpg__  format , the infrastructure used to load image binray data was recently updated for better preformance as for now SIPL uses stb-image library to load image data to memory and